[Skip to Content]

 Referral for Disability Evaluations

 Students seeking academic or other types of accommodations (e.g., emotional support animals) for learning disabilities, ADHD or psychiatric disabilities should be advised that Student Counseling does not provide evaluations or letters to document the presence of disabling disorders and does not make recommendations to the University concerning accommodations.
-Students in need of such evaluations are invited to call Student Counseling at 464-3138 for referrals to clinicians in the community.
-Students should contact the Office of Disability Services directly to learn more about the process of obtaining accommodations.
+Students in need of such evaluations are invited to call Student Counseling at 464-3120 for referrals to clinicians in the community.
+Students should contact the Office of Disability Services directly to learn more about the process of obtaining accommodations and to ensure that evaluations they undergo will meet the University’s criteria.

 Group Services/Experiences

 Student Counseling offers groups where students learn skills to manage stress, improve wellbeing, and connect with peers in a supportive, therapeutic space.
-Groups are offered at various times of the year and are generally limited to 8 students at a time to promote meaningful engagement; please contact SCS at scs@upstate.edu for more information.
+Groups are offered at various times of the year and are generally limited to 8 students at a time to promote meaningful engagement.
 Sometimes, students will be referred to a group after initial consultation in lieu of or in addition to individual services.

 Groups have included:

-SOS is a 4- to 6-session group that runs four to six times each year.
-The group offers cognitive-behavioral approaches to learning practical skills to reduce stress and anxiety, including mindfulness, relaxation strategies, changing unhelpful thinking and behavior patterns, improving life-school alignment, and interpersonal skills.
+This group utilizes cognitive-behavioral approaches to build practical skills to reduce stress and anxiety, including mindfulness, relaxation strategies, changing unhelpful thinking and behavior patterns, improving life-school alignment, and interpersonal skills.

 Art Therapy Group